h2o-creator/node-weather-journal/README.md

         - app.js (client-side javascript code)
     - index.html (landing page for visitors, includes all client-side code and the stylesheet)
 - .gitignore (uses the Node gitignore default template from GitHub)
+- .travis.yml (Config file for Travis CI - auto build and run tests)
 - LICENSE (GNU GPL v3)
+- package.json (Details for the NPM package)
 - README.md (this file, includes some details about the project)
 - server.js (server-side javascript code, uses the Node runtime)

 ## Dependencies
 - Node JavaScript runtime environment
+- Express Web API Module (to run the app)
+- Body Parser Middleware (for POST)
+- CORS Module (for headers)
+- Mocha (test framework)
+- Chai (for it's expect function, used in combination with Mocha)

 ## Features
+- A functional web application that listens on IP:Port
+- Responsive layout and a nice CSS stylesheet
 - To be added

 ## Known Bugs